soundio/soundstage/README.md

 page</b> – call <code>Soundio(data)</code> with the data.

 Soundio also accepts an <code>options</code> object.
 There is currently one option.
-Where your page has an existing audio context, pass it in to allow Soundio to use it:
+Where your page has an existing audio context, pass it in to have Soundio use it:

 	var soundio = Soundio(data, { audio: myAudioContext });